IDEAL Dashboard FAQ

 The dashboard data do not show up.
 What do I do?

-The main IDEAL Dashboard is available to the public.
-Dashboards with more detailed information on students, faculty, and staff are limited to members of the Stanford community with a valid Stanford University Network Identifier (SUNet ID).
+Second, while the main IDEAL Dashboard is available to the public, dashboards with more detailed information on students, faculty, and staff are limited to members of the Stanford community with a valid Stanford University Network Identifier (SUNet ID).
 In order to view the more detailed dashboards, you may need to log in using your SUNet ID.

-Look for the text "If the dashboard is not loaded, please click here to automatically activate login" on the page you are trying to load and click the words "click here."
-If you still encounter problems, please contact firstname.lastname@example.org.
+Look for the text "If the dashboard is not loaded, please click here to automatically activate login to Tableau" on the page you are trying to load and click the words "click here."
+If you still encounter problems, please contact email@example.com.

 Why are some of these dashboards restricted to members of the Stanford community?